mattroach/parampara/README.md

     cp env/development.env.example env/development.env
     cp .env.example .env

 Update the values in the new file as needed - just read the comments.
+The latter file is only used by `db-migrate`

 ## Setting up the database